ankita-sharma-08/Project_Valuation_Anaysis/README.md

 •	Size: Contains data on various unicorn companies.

 Key Features:
-•	company: Name of the company
+•	company: Name of the company\n
 •	valuation_($b): Valuation in billions
 •	country: Country of the company
 •	date_joined: Date when the company became a unicorn